-- The student MUST notify the supervisor of the task of any circumstance related to illness or misadventure that would prohibit them from performing in the assessment BEFORE they view the task.
-At this stage, the student will need to decide to either: - a) Sit the task, in which case the mark earned will be awarded and the student cannot apply retrospectively for any special consideration due to illness or misadventure; or, - b) Leave the task and apply for illness or misadventure by immediately obtaining an Illness/Misadventure Application Form and the school's Medical Certificate (if applicable) and following the Illness/Misadventure procedure. - If the task has already commenced, the student must notify the task supervisor of the task of the circumstance related to illness or misadventure and the mark earned to that point shall be awarded.
-Students may submit an appeal should they feel their mark was negatively affected.
+- The student MUST notify the supervisor of the task of any circumstance related to illness or misadventure that would prohibit them from performing in the assessment BEFORE they view the task. - If a student falls ill during the task, a student must notify the supervisor as soon as possible.
+If they leave the task, they mut apply for illness or misadventure by immediately obtaining an lllness/Misadventure Application Form and the school's Medical Certificate (if applicable) and following the Illness/Misadventure procedure. - Failure to submit sufficient documentation may result in penalties.